ToolJet/ToolJet/docs/docs/contributing-guide/troubleshooting/eslint.md

 ---
 id: eslint
-title: Eslint
+title: EsLint
 ---

-# Eslint
+# ESLint

-Eslint as a code quality tool is a tool that checks your code for errors and helps you to fix them and enforces a coding style.
+ESLint as a code quality tool is a tool that checks your code for errors and helps you to fix them and enforces a coding style.

 ## Setup